Starlink Direct to Cell: Price, Beta Test, Availability

 Our guess is that Direct to Cell will likely be an add-on option for T-Mobile plans and other partnered carriers, not a separate purchase from Starlink.
 We would expect pricing to be somewhere between $10.00 and $25.00 more per month—possibly more.
 However, Mike Sievert, CEO of T-Mobile, has alluded to the service being included in specific mobile plans—likely the higher-tiered plans like Go5G Next.

-That isn’t cheap, but it’s also not outrageous for the types of users who may be interested in this service, such as serious backpackers, mountaineers, first responders, and others who spend a lot of time outside of cell range.
+That isn’t cheap, but it’s also not outrageous for users who may be interested in this service, such as serious backpackers, mountaineers, first responders, and others who spend a lot of time outside of cell range.
 From Elon Musk’s speech at the T-Mobile announcement, it seems these are the primary audiences.

 How do I get connected to Starlink Direct to Cell?